Soviet indigo children

 On the eve of the day of her death Nadia and her dad returned from Leningrad.
 The girl was making plans: Master and Margarita I’ve completed, War and Peace too.
 Pushkin’s biography, perhaps, too… I will continue with Lermontov, Nekrasov, Blok, Yesenin, Green… And, of course, Shakespeare!
 Bring me Don Quixote from the library.
 I see a new cycle.”

 The next morning, on March 6, 1969, Nadia died.
 She was only 17 years old.

 Shortly before, Rusheva was walking with a friend down the street and saw a funeral procession: “It’s so hard when people die, and suddenly this music.
 If I die, I would like to be buried in Artek uniform and people should listen to The Beatles.”

 And so it happened.

-Sasha was born in Poltava, eight years after Nadia Rusheva’s death, in 1977 in the family of an artist and musician.
+Sasha was born in Poltava, eight years after Nadia Rusheva’s death, in 1977 into the family of an artist and a musician.
 The girl knew about Nadia and saw a catalog of her works.